Things to do in Marion, Alabama: The city that sparked Selma, and raised Coretta Scott King

 And also Amenities Boutique Bed and Breakfast, 112 E Green Street, Marion, Alabama 36756

-You’ll find more lodging options 30 miles away in Selma, but even there it’s important to book ahead.
-Most its chain motels luster along Highland Avenue (US 80), about two miles from the Pettus Bridge.
+Selma is a small town, and if you’re staying overnight, it’s important to book ahead.
+Except for the St. James, most its offerings are chain motels, which cluster along Highland Avenue (US 80), about two miles from the Pettus Bridge.
 Here are your best options:

 Hampton Inn Selma A top-rated property with pool and free breakfast.